littlewhywhat/tftp/README.md

-More Trivial File Transfer Protocol
+Simplified Trivial File Transfer Protocol
 ===============

 C implementation of client-server file transfer using BSD sockets through UDP protocol on IPv4/v6 and inspired by TFTP protocol for packet management.

-Implementation is more trivial because it doesn't include write/read request message from client to server.
+Implementation is simplified because it doesn't include write/read request message from client to server.

-Client always writes and server reads.
+Here client always writes and server reads.
 One file can be sent during "session" and so it's necessary to run client, server again to send another file.

 ## Behaviour